lzakrzewski/FacebookAuthenticationBundle/README.md

 This bundle provides Facebook authentication for your Symfony2 app using the FOSUserBundle.

-Target: Keep it minimalistic and use existing components from symfony2 and FosUserBundle.
+Target: Keep it minimalistic and use existing components from Symfony2 and FOSUserBundle.

 ### TODO
 - [x] Move config to xml